IVRPowers/blog/content/post/coding/videortc-build-videocall.md

 }) .catch( function(cause) { console.log("Error connecting with the VideoGateway");  })
 ~~~

-### Step two: Registering users
+## Step 2: Registering users

 We already have the basic structure to personalize the application.
 In the following steps, we will add the logic that allows register and call between two users.

-* action.register(); → We should add our name in the method or the user identification that it is registered in the videocall.
+* **action.register();** → We should add our name in the method or the user identification that it is registered in the videocall.

 For instance:

 ~~~javascript
 action.register(‘Tom’);